 Birmingham is absolutely packed with galleries and art events, making it one of the best places to discover art.
 From the Ana Rocha Bar and Gallery and the Café Artum, to The Bond Café Gallery and Medicine Bakery, Café and Gallery, the sheer number of places that you can visit and have lunch while taking in beautiful artworks is staggering.
 Artists and art lovers are spoiled for choice with places to explore and exhibit and around 20 different galleries and art cafes to visit, not to mention the regular art shows, festivals, and film events that take place.
 Birmingham’s School of Art feeds into this booming art scene, with students in the city beginning their artistic journeys before they even start studying.

 Never let it be said that Birmingham has a dull nightlife!
 Birmingham is packed with incredible bars, nightclubs, casinos, and gaming venues that all cater for an incredible night out.
 The takeaway scene is unbelievably good in Birmingham, so it’s entirely possible to have an amazing night without even leaving the house.
 Whether it’s New York-style pizza (Peacer), incredible vegan food (Ba-Ha), or mouth-watering Persian food (Colbeh Persian Kitchen & Bar), Birmingham has got it all.
-The Grosvenor and Broadway Casinos are popular destinations for fans of casino games like blackjack, roulette, and poker, and provide a great setting for players to apply online experiences to live games.
 There is also a wealth of glamorous nightclubs to dance the night away in such as The Engine Room or The Castle & Falcon or, for a more rambunctious evening, the gaming bars at MeetspaceVR Gaming Arena and The Floodgate might be just the ticket.

 As well as top-notch takeaways, Birmingham is well known for its 5 Michelin star restaurants and a plethora of amazing options for eating out.
 Serving cuisines originating from more than 30 countries all over the world, if there is something that you’ve been craving then the chances are that you will most definitely find it in Birmingham.
 Head to Tattu on Barwick Street for modern Chinese food with a twist, or the stunning Alchemist for a sense of drama while you’re sampling retro meal options.
 Gaucho is for those special occasions when only five-star service will do, while Kuula Poke offers Birmingham’s first Hawaiian-inspired cuisine.
 Whether you’re after Thai, French, Argentinian, Syrian, Italian, Mexican, or Japanese food, diners really are spoiled for choice in Birmingham!